influxdata/docs-v2/content/resources/how-to-guides/reduce-to-construct-JSON.md

 Use the [reduce()](/flux/v0.x/stdlib/universe/reduce/) function to create a JSON object and include it as the body with the `http.post()` function.

 1. Boilerplate.
 Import packages.
 The [array](/flux/v0.x/stdlib/array/) package is used to construct tables so you can run this script yourself.
 The [http package](/flux/v0.x/stdlib/http/) is used to transfer the JSON over http.
-2. Construct a table with the `array.from()` function.
-You could also query for your own data.
+2. Use `array.from()` to query data and construct a table.
+Or, use another method [to query data with Flux](/influxdb/v2.3/query-data/flux/).
 3. Use the `reduce()` function to start constructing a JSON.
 The output of reduce is stored in the result `output of reduce`.
 This table looks like:

     | field                 | tag                            |